emmawalshdev/The-Book-bar/README.md

     - When clicked, the user is redirected back to the Book page.

   - Delete (remove the object from review array in book document)
-    - A modal appears, asking for confirmation of deletion.
+    - A modal appears, asking for confirmation of the deletion.
     - if confirmed, that object in the review array is removed.
     - If the user does not confirm the deletion, the modal closes and the user returns to the Edit review page.